Information storage and near horizon quantum correlations: Unitarity and energy

-For instance, the QNEC is saturated for the radiation entropy holographically computed in a two dimensional moving mirror CFT modeling the formation and evaporation of a black hole including backreaction \cite{Akal:2020twv}.
+The (modified) QNEC introduced above is, for instance, saturated for the radiation entropy holographically computed in a two dimensional moving mirror CFT modeling the formation and evaporation of a black hole including backreaction \cite{Akal:2020twv}.
 In fact, such a boundary field theory can be interpreted as a two dimensional dilaton gravity coupled to conformal matter \cite{Akal:2021foz}.
 This understanding thus aligns with the general considerations presented here.

+We shall note that we here do not rely on any specific boundary field theory setup of the mentioned type nor do we make specific assumptions about the near horizon aspects of the black hole.
+We only assume the validity of unitarity (in the form of the Page curve) as seen by a far distant observer sitting in $\mathscr{I}^+$.
+Furthermore, the general assumptions underlying the present derivations are independent of the exact shape of the fine grained radiation entropy curve.
+We stick to the most general assumptions which turn out to be sufficiently justified for a fine grained entropy curve reflecting information preservation.